A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Yes, these acai bowls are as great as everyone says!
 There will likely be a line, but it’ll be so worth the wait!

-If you’re looking to get out onto the water while you’re in the Haleiwa area, why not hop aboard a kayak or stand-up paddleboard?
+If you’re looking to get out onto the water while you’re in the Haleiwa area, how does kayaking or stand-up paddleboarding sound?

 Few places have as many sea turtles as readily visible as the Anahulu River that flows right out into Haleiwa Beach Park.
 You can do a 1-mile paddle up the slow-moving river, where pods of sea turtles venture upstream to eat the grass that grows in the river bottom.